patfiaux/RELICS/README.md

 Download source code to your desired location: `git clone https://github.com/patfiaux/RELICS.git`

 ## Install requirements
 To run RELCIS you need the packages below.
-If you don't have them, install them using the command after the '#'):
+If you don't have them, install them using the command after the '#').
+Installations will take ~5min on a standard laptop.
 ## R packages
 ```
 dplyr # install.packages('dplyr')